 Güliz Seray Tuncay

-Dr. Güliz Seray Tuncay is a Senior Research Scientist in the Android Security and Privacy team at Google.
+Dr. Güliz Seray Tuncay is a Senior Research Scientist in the Platforms Security and Privacy team at Google.
 She received her Ph.D. from the University of Illinois at Urbana-Champaign in 2019.
 Her Ph.D. thesis titled "Practical least privilege for cross-origin interactions on mobile operating systems" was the runner up of the ACM SIGSAC Doctoral Dissertation Award.
 Güliz was selected as a Rising Star in EECS in 2019.

 Güliz's research interests include mobile and IoT security, usable security, web security, and mobile computing.
 She has published her academic work in top-tier venues, including ACM Computer and Communications Security (CCS), IEEE Security & Privacy, USENIX Security, and ISOC Network and Distributed System Security (NDSS) Symposium.
 In 2018, her work on Android permissions received the Distinguished Paper Award at the NDSS Symposium.